 5 Tips for Going Cloud-Native and Getting the Most Out of Your Cloud Investment

 The transition to a cloud-native environment might seem impossibly ambitious, but it doesn’t have to be.
 With the right plan and the right training, your cloud-native organization can start realizing additional advantages that go well beyond cost savings.
 The case for cloud adoption is becoming more and more common.
 According to a recent report from Flexera, 93 percent of enterprises now have a multi-cloud strategy, and 87 percent have signed on for a hybrid cloud approach.
 If you’re among this vast majority, you’re probably already realizing at least a few of the benefits of cloud adoption, such as lower infrastructure costs and better business agility.
 But you’re probably also wondering if you’re getting the maximum value from your investment.
-Unfortunately, until you become cloud-native, the answer is probably will be no.
+Unfortunately, until you become cloud-native, the answer will probably be no.

 Typically, the move to the cloud begins with a “lift and shift” transfer of certain operations or software deliverables to the public or private cloud.
 While this solution works, it doesn’t provide the game-changing impact of a completely cloud-native start.
 To be cloud-native is to experience better system resiliency and manageability while also being empowered to make frequent, high-impact changes with minimal risk.

 But if you didn’t start out with a cloud-native environment, how are you supposed to get there now?
 Does your organization use any of the top technology brands including AWS, IBM, VMware, SAP, or others?
 The following five key pieces of advice can help your organization make the transition.

 Accelerate Your Modernization Efforts with a Cloud-Native Strategy